 In contrast to ordinary PBX technology, in a Cisco IP telephony network you can implement virtually instantaneous moves, adds, and changes.
 You simply take the IP phone to its new spot, plug it into the Ethernet connection, and the handset registers itself with Cisco Unified Communications Manager.
 All client permissions and settings are programmatically re-established, doing away with the expense and delay of dispatching support personnel to rewire connections.
 An additional helpful feature is location independence, which enables you to sign into any Cisco IP device and receive your own phone number and rights.

-Cisco offers a wide range of collaboration hardware endpoints.
-The low-cost SPA 300 Series are basic IP and DECT phones that feature high-quality audio, support for hosted IP phone environments or an IP PBX, simple deployment and safe online provisioning, zero-downtime software updates, and browser-based set up.
+Cisco offers a wide range of IP voice and IP media phones.
+The low-cost SPA 300 Series includes basic IP and DECT phones that feature high-quality audio, support for hosted IP phone environments or an IP PBX, simple deployment and safe online provisioning, zero-downtime software updates, and browser-based set up.
 The value-priced SPA301 is a single-line VoIP phone with no display or speakerphone function, a base dialer with one Ethernet port, and a corded handset with no keys.
-The SPA302D is a multiline cordless DECT IP phone that offers 10-lines, a 176x220 pixel color screen, and a dial pad with a speakerphone.
+The SPA302D, designed to be used exclusively with Cisco's DECT Analog Telephone Adapter (ATA), is a multiline cordless DECT IP phone that offers 10-lines, a 176 x 220 pixel color screen, and a dial pad with a speakerphone.
+The SPA303 is an entry-level 3-line SIP-based IP phone with two switched Ethernet ports, a 128 x 64 monochrome LCD graphical display and a speakerphone.

 Cisco's 8821 and 8812-EX Wireless IP Phones are ruggedized Wi-Fi handsets designed for employees who are mobile within campus, warehouse, health care, hospitality, retail or other venues where portable work phones need to be more manageable, secure, and durable than is possible with the BYOD model of collaborative communications.
 Cisco's wireless IP phones provide mobile on-premises users the benefits of voice over wireless LAN (VoWLAN) communications in environments that support 802.11a/b/g/n/ac Wi-Fi.
 The 8821 Wireless IP Phone features a 2.4 inch color display, a durable case rated Mil-SPEC 810G for shock resistance and IP67 for dust and splash resistance, long-life batteries, a built-in full-duplex speakerphone, and an integrated Bluetooth 4.0 radio for wireless headsets.
 The 8821-EX Wireless IP Phone adds ATEX Class 1, Zone 2 and CSA Division 1, Class 22 compliance.
 This helps prevent sparking during temporary exposure within potentially combustible environments.
 The 8821-EX also features a case made of industry-standard yellow plastics, which makes it easy to locate the 8821-EX in an emergency.
 Learn about Progent's Cisco wireless VoIP phone integration consulting.